sarweiler/vp-buddy/README.md

 ### PCBs

-- Get the gerber file zips for the bottom PCB and the top PCB.
+- Get the gerber zips for the bottom PCB and the top PCB.
   - [bottom PCB](https://github.com/sarweiler/vp-buddy/releases/latest/download/gerbers_vp_buddy_bottom.zip)
   - [top PCB](https://github.com/sarweiler/vp-buddy/releases/latest/download/gerbers_vp_buddy_top.zip)
 - Upload the zipped files to a PCB manufacturer of your choice, choose a color for the solder mask, and order the PCBs.
 Default settings should be fine.